osmhpi/stallgov-docs/Background-&-Related-Work.md

 For a complete list of research papers & our notes, see the [literature folder](https://gitlab.hpi.de/osm/osm-energy/masterprojekt-ws21-compendium/-/tree/master/literature) in the main repository.

+For each of the papers, there should exist 3 files:
+1. .pdf - The paper itself
+2. .txt - A pdftotext conversion of the paper, good for searchability
+3. .md - Our notes & thoughts regarding the paper *(does not exist for all papers)*

 ## Processor Cruise Control - *Bellosa et al. 2002*

 This paper outlines a process that uses processor performance counters to identify how memory-bound a process is and adjust the dynamic voltage and frequency scaling (DVFS) accordingly.

 For memory-bound workloads this results in only small decreases in performance, whilst achieving significant power savings.